dxw/playbook/guides/style-guide.md

 Do this:

 * don't use hyphens to delineate bits of sentences -- like this.
-Instead, use commas, a colon, or parentheses.
+Instead, use commas, a colon, or parentheses
-* capitalise proper nouns, words at the beginning of sentences, and (if appropriate) abbreviations.
-Nothing else.
-Don't capitalise every word in a title.
+* capitalise proper nouns, words at the beginning of sentences, and (if appropriate) abbreviations and nothing else
+* don't capitalise every word in a title
 * avoid semicolons unless they are definitely right
 * numbers should use commas: £1,000 not £1000
-* dont get apostrophe's wrong or dxws' reputation will forever be ruined.
+* dont get apostrophe's wrong or dxws' reputation will forever be ruined

 ## Tone